DanielJohnston/techtest-api-for-xml-storage/README.md

 To set up the application, first clone it to the target environment using `git clone`.
 Then install Ruby and Bundler if necessary, and use `bundle install` to install the rest of the required software.
 Use `rake db:create` to set up the SQLite database, then `rake db:migrate` to initialise the tables.
 Running `rspec` should run the tests and confirm that the application is working. `rails s` runs a Rails server for ongoing access.

-To usefully run this, you'll need to set it up on a live hosting platform, with a database set up and migrated to the current structure, and environment variables including the API authentication information.
+To usefully run this, you'll need to set it up on a live hosting platform, with a database set up and migrated to the current structure, environment variables including the API authentication information, and user logins.

-The routes to access the API are:
+The route to access the API is:

 * POST single property to /api/v1/properties with XML top level <property>
-* POST multiple properties to /api/v1/batch_properties with XML top level <properties>
+* or POST multiple properties to /api/v1/properties with XML top level <properties> and a <property> tag for each property record

 ## Development notes